How to Start a Happiness Journal

 A happiness journal is simply a record of the things that make you happy each day.
 It doesn’t have to be a physically written journal, it can be an electronic journal, a photo journal or a music journal.
 Your learning style will determine what type of happiness journal will suit you the best.

-For me, it is a combination of photos and a physically written journal (I use one like this.)
+For me, it is a combination of photos and a physically written journal (I created this journal just for this purpose.)
 This works for me because I love taking pictures and I love the act of putting a pen to paper and writing something down.
 What works for you may be different, maybe you want to use just a photo journal, maybe a music and electronic journal.
 The important thing here is that you find what works for you, this will help you get into a rhythm of using it every day.
 Here are a few types of journals that you could try.
 If more than one sounds interesting to you, don’t be afraid to try and combine a few types.

 - Written journal.
 A book of blank pages that you use a pen to write things down.